SparseLinearAlgebra/spla/deps/opencl-icd-loader/README.md

   - It is recommended to install the headers via CMake, however a convenience shorthand is provided.
 Providing `OPENCL_ICD_LOADER_HEADERS_DIR` to CMake, one may specify the location of OpenCL Headers.
 By default, the OpenCL ICD Loader will look for OpenCL Headers in the inc directory.
 - The OpenCL ICD Loader uses CMake for its build system.
 If CMake is not provided by your build system or OS package manager, please consult the [CMake website](https://cmake.org).
-- The Windows OpenCL ICD Loader requires the Windows SDK to check for and enumerate the OpenCLOn12 ICD.
-An OpenCL ICD Loader can be built without a dependency on the Windows SDK using the CMake variable `OPENCL_ICD_LOADER_DISABLE_OPENCLON12`.
-This variable should only be used when building an import lib to link with, and must be enabled when building an OpenCL ICD Loader for distribution!

 ### Example Build